luhaitu/tiny_world/README.md

 ## Features

-- Initializes with a handful of villagers.
+- [x]Initializes with a handful of villagers.
-- Spawns red and poisonous berry bushes as well as trees.
+- [x]Spawns red and poisonous berry bushes as well as trees.
 - Rabbits provide food while wolves roam the map and may attack prey or villagers.
-- Central storage and houses are represented as buildings.
+- [x]Central storage and houses are represented as buildings.
+- [x]Hunger decreases over time.
-- Hunger decreases over time; eating berries or meat restores it while poisonous berries hurt health.
+- eating berries or meat restores it while poisonous berries hurt health.

 ## Project Structure